Download This Bill in Microsoft Word format

 SECTION 1.
 Title 40 of the 1976 Code is amended by adding:

 Section 40-84-10.
-(A) There is created the Board of Genetic Counselor Examiners to license genetic counselors under the administration of the Department of Labor, Licensing and Regulation.
-The purpose of this board is to protect the public through the regulation of professionals who educate and communicate with the public regarding the human problems associated with the occurrence, or the risk of occurrence, of a genetic disorder in a family, including the provision of services to help an individual or family.
+(A) There is created the Genetic Counselors Committee, an advisory committee under the auspices of the State Board of Medical Examiners, to license genetic counselors.
+The purpose of this committee is to protect the public through the regulation of professionals who educate and communicate with the public regarding the human problems associated with the occurrence, or the risk of occurrence, of a genetic disorder in a family, including the provision of services to help an individual or family.

 Section 40-84-20.
 As used in this chapter:

 (1) 'ABGC' means the American Board of Genetic Counseling, its successor or equivalent.

 (2) 'ABMGG' means the American Board of Medical Genetics and Genomics, its successor or equivalent.